Happypig375/Giraffe/DOCUMENTATION.md

 In this example, we're using the ASP.NET [Rate limiting](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit) middleware for the path `/rate-limit`, and not using it for `/no-rate-limit`.
 If you'd like to test it, check the sample at the official repository.
 There's a `README.md` file with instructions on how to run it locally.

+Note that for those extensions to work properly, you'll probably need to make additional changes to the server.
+Please check the official extension documentation page to know more about this.

 If there are other extensions you'd like to use, feel free to submit your patches through GitHub PRs, or by creating new issues to let us know.

 ### TokenRouter